karios-os/docs/docs/user-guide/index.rst

 - **Used Sockets**: Number of CPU sockets currently allocated to nodes
 - **Available Sockets**: Remaining CPU sockets available for allocation
 - **Power Features**: Total, used, and available Power features
-- **Security Features**: Total, used, and available Security features

 2. **Usage Tab**